Cebu City reigns in a group of islands that comprise the Visayas region of the central Philippines.

 Even though Cebu City is crawling with pickpockets, it is not known for robberies and violent crimes.

-If you do find yourself in a dangerous situation, unfortunately, you cannot rely of police.
+If you do find yourself in a dangerous situation, unfortunately, you cannot rely on the police.
 In many cases, you should be wary of them as they can be easily bribed and might even try to scam you.

 The following parts of Cebu can be unsafe at night: some parts of downtown Cebu, areas along Colon Street and surrounding areas, Mango Square and the Fuente circle where most of the city’s homeless live.

-Another thing to remembers is that unfortunately, Cebu City and the province has been a hotspot for human trafficking and sexual exploitation by foreigners.
+Another thing to remembers is that unfortunately, Cebu City and the province have been a hotspot for human trafficking and sexual exploitation by foreigners.